 3. No Room for Gray

 Showcasing your technical knowledge is an inevitable and crucial element of an IT job interview.
-When the discussion leaps into technical interview it is not difficult to accept that the questions will need precise answers.
+When the discussion leaps into a technical interview it is not difficult to accept that the questions will need precise answers.
 Be a straight shooter and avoid giving vague responses in this part of your interview.
 Don’t be afraid to say what you do not know, but be sure to back it with your earnest intent to find the answer.

 Demonstrate your critical thinking ability by reasoning your answers and backing them with examples from prior experience.
 This will quench the expectations of an interviewer who is not particularly looking for the correct answer but, interested in how you arrive at it.